datastaxdevs/workshop-streaming-game/README.md

 <details><summary>Show me what the Gitpod button does</summary>

-- An IDE is started on a virtual machine in the cloud
+- An IDE is started on a containerized machine image in the cloud
-- this repo is cloned there
+- there, this repo is cloned
 - some initialization scripts are run (in particular, dependencies get installed)
 - Gitpod offers a full IDE: you can work there, edit files, run commands in the console, use an internal browser, etc.